groupdocs-annotation/GroupDocs.Annotation-Docs/java/release-notes/release-notes-2021/groupdocs.annotation-for-java-21.7-release-notes.md

 ## 2\.
 Versions of Annotated files

-Every Time you Save file using Annotator.Save() method -ÿyou implicitly create a new version of the annotated file.
+Every Time you Save file using Annotator.Save() method - you implicitly create a new version of the annotated file.
 Versions List stores not document, it keeps annotations that you add, remove, and change.
-So you can easyÿswap between different changes made with GroupDocs.Annotation.ÿAnd of course you can set your version names.
+So you can easy swap between different changes made with GroupDocs.Annotation.
+And of course you can set your version names.
 More information about how it works you can find in child Pages

-By default, they are created using unique GUID keys.ÿNext, each aspect of using versions will be considered.
+By default, they are created using unique GUID keys.
+Next, each aspect of using versions will be considered.
 The API execution logic has not changed, so you do not need to change your code to use it as before.
-By default, the latest version is loaded without your fate (that is, you will not notice the difference with previous releases).ÿ
+By default, the latest version is loaded without your fate (that is, you will not notice the difference with previous releases).

 ### Backward Compatibility